 I still recall those foggy days of my early attempts at preaching.
 A new college graduate, I was working for two years in a cast iron pipe plant just outside Birmingham while trying to pastor tiny Unity Baptist Church up the highway at Kimberly before heading to seminary in New Orleans.
 Although a Baptist, I had attended college at a Methodist school, had majored in history and political science, and about the only thing I knew about the Bible were the smidgens of sermon-and-Sunday-School-lesson leftovers from growing up in church.
 On my lunch hour, I would open the Scriptures and read.
 Mainly, I was looking for a sermon for the following Sunday, and mostly, I found the Bible to be an intriguing mystery.
 Intriguing, because I was drawn to its wisdom and stories, and mysterious because I never could seem to crack its code.
 Since I did not have a clue as to what I was doing, my sermon-chasing consisted of searching for key verses or fascinating stories to jump off the page and grab my attention.
 My reading was more scanning than studying.
 Pity those thirty people who sat in my congregation on Sunday.
 I’m forever grateful to them for letting me learn on them.

-In an article titled “Body Politics,” Gordon MacDonald relates an incident from 1966, early in his ministry and a time when our nation was polarized over racial issues.
+Pastor and seminary educator Gordon MacDonald relates an incident from 1966, early in his ministry at a time when our nation was polarized over racial issues.
 Gordon had become friends with the pastor of the only African-American church in that southern Illinois community, so when trouble broke out between white and black young people, the two ministers decided to get together and talk.

-At Gordon’s invitation, the Black pastor brought several carloads of young men and women into the MacDonald home for a lengthy discussion.
-As a result, a dialogue ensued between the African-American leaders and the police, and the community soon came together.
-“I assumed everyone (especially my congregation) would be thrilled,” Gordon writes.
+At Gordon’s invitation, the other pastor brought several carloads of young men and women into the MacDonald home for a lengthy discussion.
+Then, they invited other community leaders to join the dialogue.
+As a result, the community came together.

-One week later, at the beginning of a church leadership meeting, a deacon stood to announce his anger at the pastor over this incident.
-He pointed out that the pastor had betrayed his ministry by engaging in “social gospel” activities.
-According to him, the pastor had no business interfering in the African-American community, and unless he renounced what he had done and wrote a letter of apology to the newspaper and promised never to do such again, the deacon would resign from the board and perhaps from the church too.
+One week later, at a meeting of church leaders, a deacon stood to announce his displeasure with Pastor Gordon over this incident.
+The pastor had betrayed his ministry by engaging in “social gospel” activities, he claimed.
+The pastor had no business interfering in the African-American community.
+Unless he renounced what he had done and wrote a letter of apology to the newspaper and promised never to do such again, the deacon would resign from the board and leave the church.

-MacDonald says, “It was a scary moment.”
-Everyone sat there, waiting to see what would happen next.
+MacDonald says, “It was a tense moment.”
+When the man sat down, silence filled the room.
+Everyone waited to see what would happen next.